 Radio Frequencies

-The radio spectrum is the part of the electromagnetic spectrum with frequencies from 3 Hz to 3,000 GHz (3 THz Terahertz).
+The radio spectrum click here for its full range is the part of the electromagnetic spectrum with frequencies from 3 Hz to 3,000 GHz (3 THz Terahertz).

 Electromagnetic waves in this frequency range, called radio waves, are widely used in modern technology, particularly in telecommunication.